 The gate - a closed gate acts as a psychological barrier but if it’s broken or left wide open, it could suggest a casual approach to security that burglars love.
 Consider affixing a 'Please close the gate' sign to encourage postmen, leafletters or anyone hand-delivering a Christmas card to close the gate as they leave.

 Don't give a burglar a leg up!
 Chain ladders and wheelie bins to stop burglars using them to climb over a fence or to a first floor window.
 If ladders are in a shed or garage, make sure that’s securely locked as well.

 Doors and windows – don’t rely on just a cylinder lock for the front door.
 Use a deadlock or similar and lock the windows too.

 Lighting – movement sensors and external security lights are inexpensive deterrents.
 If you have Christmas lights up outside, consider taking them down while you're away, as if they're conspicuously off at the most festive times, it's an indication that you aren't home.

 ‘Beware of the Dog’ signs often have the opposite effect as burglars might assume the dog’s an alternative to an alarm, which is fine if it’s fierce but not much good otherwise!

-- Do let trusted neighbours or friends know you’re away and when you’re due back so they’re alert to anything suspicious.
+* Do let trusted neighbours or friends know you’re away and when you’re due back, so they’re alert to anything suspicious.
 Ask them to keep an eye on the gate for you, so if the postie leaves it open, they can close it again.

-- Don’t tell the world you’re away by talking about your whereabouts on social media websites.
+* Don’t tell the world you’re away by talking about your whereabouts on social media.

 And now the weather...